Citus 11 is out! Now 100% open source. Read all about it in Marco’s release blog. 💥

 With this reduction in integration effort, we have recently been able to begin supporting major PostgreSQL releases before they land.
 This even includes support for entirely new features in upcoming releases: for instance, Citus 7 includes some awareness of PostgreSQL 10’s declarative partitioning syntax, even though Citus 7 shipped a full month before PostgreSQL 10 was released.
 In the past, when Citus was a fork of PostgreSQL, supporting a new PostgreSQL feature like that would have taken months of integration work.

-All of this history leads us to where we are today at Citus Data.
+All of this history leads us to where we are today with Citus.
 We continue to push forward with new Citus releases chock-full of features to serve all our customers—whether they be open-source, enterprise, or cloud—making it so you don’t have to worry about your database and can get back to building features.

 Citus 7—released in September—was our first release which supported a major PostgreSQL version on the day it was released.
 As soon as the PostgreSQL 10 packages showed up in PGDG, we released OS packages for Citus that were compatible with the PostgreSQL 10 release.
 The next step: we immediately began builds against PostgreSQL 11 in our continuous integration environment, the earliest we have ever begun building against a new PostgreSQL version.